rontarrant/gtkDcoding/docs/_posts/2019-08-09-0060-cairo-iv-fill-arc-cartoon-mouth.md

 # 0060: Cairo IV – Filled Arc, Precision Drawing, and Curves

-This is a continuation of our Cairo briefs…
+This is a continuation of our Cairo briefs...

 ## Filled Arc